What is an Independent Variable?

 Creating an independent variable

 One of the best ways to select assumptions is to perform a root-cause analysis.
 For example, what causes revenue to fluctuate?
 Volume and price.
 What causes the volume to change?
 The number of products offered and the number of stores.
-The process continues until the analyst identifies all independent variables that will be used to drive the model.
+The process continues until the analyst identifies all independent variables that can be used to drive the model.

 Linking independent and dependent variables

 Once the variables have been determined and set up in Excel, the next task is to create formulas and functions that determine the outputs.
-For example, the number of stores times the number of products sold per store times the average price per product equals total revenue.
+For example, the number of stores times the number of products sold per store, times the average price per product equals total revenue.

 After the function has been created, the dependent variable, revenue, will be impacted by changes in any of the underlying assumptions and drivers.

-At this point, some tests should be performed to ensure the linking is properly set up and the dependent variable changes as expected with the changes in the assumptions.
+At this point, some tests should be performed to ensure the linking is properly set up and the dependent variable changes as expected with changes in the assumptions.